Acrylic is the Better Aquarium Choice

 Acrylic insulates better than glass.
 Acrylic controls water temperature fluctuations, one of the primary reasons for fish stress, disease and death.
 Glass conducts heat and cold causing more fluctuations.

 Acrylic seams are stronger than glass.
-Acrylic seams are molecular bonds and actually stronger than the acrylic itself.
-Silicone seams used on glass aquariums can dry out and weaken over time.
+Acrylic seams are molecular bonds and are stronger than the acrylic itself.
+Silicone seams used on glass aquariums dry out and weaken over time.

 Acrylic seams are visually superior to glass.
 Acrylic seams are polished and nearly invisible.
 Silicone seams are clearly visible and have been known to discolor when exposed to certain fish medications.